tomfa/aws-frontend-workshop/README.md

 *(Nope, I lied, sorry)*

 5. **Make your bucket publicly accessable**
 By default, your bucket is not publicly accessable.
 In our case, we want everyone to be able to read from the bucket, but not write.
-We can do this by adding the following policy to the bucket:
+We can do this under *AWS Console > FishSticksAsBait > Properties > Permissions*.
+Allow *Everyone* to *List*, and add the following policy to the bucket:
 ```
 {
 	"Version": "2012-10-17",